Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: Legacy

-Post-US Express Events
+Post–US-Express Events

 C2C Express Event

 The C2C Express was an organized event that was created by Ben Wilson of New Zealand and Eric Propst of Michigan.
 The event was intended to be limited to pre 1980 automobiles that cost under $3000.
 This was intended to keep the cost affordable and In the spirit of the original runs of the 1970s.
-The event spanned from 2015–2019.
+The event spanned from 2015 to 2019.
 The run Ran from the traditional Cannonball Route of Redball Garage in Manhattan to The Portofino Inn at Redondo beach California.
 The original event only had 3 competitors in which Wilson won in his Cadillac with a time of just under 40 hours.
 Over the next 3 years the event grew to the point that the final coast to coast run planned ballooned to over 40 entrants.
 The size of the event gave Wilson and Propst the idea to run their final coast to coast event from Darien, Connecticut to Portofino Inn located in Los Angeles.
 Darien to Portofino was the same route run as the 1979 Cannonball and became a 40-year anniversary tribute to the event.
 Over 40 teams registered for the event, 33 competed and 24 finished.
 Amongst the final event was a team of police officers in a 49 Pontiac, an ambulance driven by John Ficarra, a Lexus driven by record holder Ed Bolian, a vintage Monte Carlo piloted by current record holders Doug Tabbut & Arne Toman.
 Wilson and Propst both competed as well, Wilson drove a Ford Van and Propst a Crown Victoria.
 The winning time was 31:47.

 On September 15, 2019, the Cannonball route event record of 32:05 set by Ed Bolian in 2015, was broken during the 2019 running of the C2C Express.
 Fred Ashmore Jr of Hancock, Maine, and Travis Hilton of College Station, Texas with Arthur Ashmore of Lamoine, Maine, set a new Cannonball Route event record of 31:47.
 Using the longer 1979 Cannonball Route, (from Darien to the Portofino Marina) the team was able to cover the 2872 miles in their period-accurate, minimally equipped 1979 Mustang.
 This made them the second team to ever eclipse the 32:07 benchmark on the Cannonball route in an event over 36 years.